 Why you’ll love this recipe:

-- Baked Donuts – These donuts are baked, not fried, which makes this recipe super easy and achievable for all skill levels!
+- Baked Donuts – These are easy baked donuts instead of fried donuts, which makes this recipe super achievable for any skill level!

-- Fresh Blueberries – Every bite is full of fresh, juicy blueberries!
+- Fresh Blueberries – Every bite is full of fresh, juicy blueberry flavor!

 - Cinnamon Streusel – The topping has just the right amount of crunch to compliment the pillowy soft texture of the donuts.